MateusAnderle/save-pass-app/README.md

 - Remember that if you are running it on an emulator, it is ideal to keep it open before applying the above commands.

-Testing - To run the project's tests, execute the following command in the terminal:
+### :test_tube: Testing - To run the project's tests, execute the following command in the terminal:

 ```bash
 yarn test